ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - **install** If the instrument is not on the list of known instruments already (i.e. for switching the GUI), follow the instructions [here](Making an Instrument Available from the GUI).

+- **install** Close the original terminal from which you installed.
+If you try to boot IBEX from this terminal it will not be able to find python.

 ## Update the web dashboard

 To add a new EPICS instrument to the web dashboard you will need to do the following: